build-on-aws/content/posts/picturesocial/06-how-to-use-dynamodb-on-a-containerized-api/index.md

 dotnet add package AWSSDK.Rekognition
 ```

-* We are going to open the cloned repo on VS Code and explore the file PictureTable.cs, which contain the classes PictureTable and PictureTableRequest, the first is the one that define the Table Data Model and the second is the Payload Data Model for creating new items.
+* We are going to open the cloned repository in VS Code and explore the file PictureTable.cs, which contains the classes PictureTable and PictureTableRequest.
+The first is the one that defines the Table Data Model and the second is the Payload Data Model for creating new items.

 ```csharp
 using Amazon.DynamoDBv2.DataModel;